 Where a matter which relates to settlement agreement is pending before another court or arbitral tribunal or other competent authority (Article 6), a competent authority may adjourn an application seeking relief.

 Benefits of the Convention: Provisions may be taken advantage of through the Courts of a State only where that State is a signatory to the agreement.
-Generally, the Convention will provide business certainty, increase access to justice as mediated agreements become enforceable through the courts as opposed to being left to parties’ goodwill and enhance the position of mediation as an internationally recognised alternative dispute resolution (ADR) process for commercial disputes.
+Generally, the Convention will provide business certainty and increase access to justice as mediated agreements become enforceable through the courts as opposed to being left to parties’ goodwill.
+The convention will also enhance the position of mediation as an internationally recognised alternative dispute resolution (ADR) process for commercial disputes.

-Conclusion: As noted above, Australia is yet to become a signatory to the Convention.
-The implication of this is that parties to mediated settlement agreements which are commercial and international in nature cannot take advantage of the Convention before Australian courts.
-This in turn makes Australia less competitive as an international commercial dispute resolution hub, a position vehemently contested for by Singapore, Hong Kong, Dubai and China.
+Conclusion: With Australia now a signatory to the Convention, parties to mediated settlement agreements which are commercial and international in nature can take advantage of the Convention before Australian courts once the Convention is implemented.
+This will make Australia more competitive as an international commercial dispute resolution hub alongside Singapore, Hong Kong, Dubai and China.

 List of signatories can be found here: https://treaties.un.org/pages/ViewDetails.aspx?src=TREATY&mtdsg_no=XXII-4&chapter=22&clang=_en

 Treaties ratified by Australia have no effect domestically until incorporated by legislation.